 I’m an avid bullet journaler, and am pretty involved in the “studyspo” community online (studying/productivity inspiration).
-A challenge has been circulating for the past few months called The 100 Days of Productivity Challenge, which I’d decided to take a swing at.
+Lately a challenge has been circulating called The 100 Days of Productivity Challenge, which I’d decided to take a swing at.
 Boy, am I ever glad I did.

 Before I’d started this challenge, my edits on The Final Advent were slow, and my progress on other projects was nonexistent.
 I hardly found time to write at all.
 I figured I’d get around to everything eventually, but my studies were simply gobbling up too much of my time.